-Figure 5.7 A photograph of a dandelion by Dawid Zawita on unsplash.
+Figure 5.7 A photograph of a dandelion by Dawid Zawita that on unsplash.

-Figure 5.8 A

-photograph of a

-person playing soccer

-by Marcus Spiske from

-unsplash

-Research suggests that exercising is good for people and contributes to feelings of positive wellbeing.
+Figure 5.8 A photograph of a person playing soccer by Marcus Spiske from unsplash contributes to feelings of positive wellbeing.
 What does this mean for educational contexts that are committed to fostering wellbeing?
 We suggest that educational contexts need to discuss what this looks like in practice for their context and community, and how the context's practices can cater for diversity of interest, culture, religion, and ability while maximizing available resources.